robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 when test execution starts.
 During the test execution, Robot Framework calls listeners' methods when test suites, test cases and keywords start and end.
-It also calls the appropriate methods when output files are ready, and finally at the end it calls the :code:`close` method.
+It also calls the appropriate methods when output files are ready, and finally at the end it calls the `close` method.
 A listener is not required to implement any official interface, and it only needs to have the methods it actually needs.